NEW YORK--(BUSINESS WIRE)--

 Key Customer Metrics

-- Key customer metrics included in the chart below reflect trends of the business and seasonality as well as strategic actions by the Company.
+- Key customer metrics included in the chart below reflect the company’s deliberate marketing investments while progressing through the aforementioned strategy, as well as trends of the business and seasonality.

 |Three Months Ended,|